 The Mayor’s Office of Resilience has several initiatives that address energy efficiency, carbon reduction, and sustainability.

-Current (through December 31, 2019) Georgia Energy Code Resources
+Current (as of January 1, 2020) Georgia Energy Code Resources

 Georgia’s Department of Community Affairs maintains the list of all current mandatory and permissive state construction codes, as well as copies of the state-specific amendments for each code here: https://dca.ga.gov/local-government-assistance/construction-codes-industrialized-buildings/construction-codes